 After the leading and lagging indicators were identified, the IE office worked with appropriate stakeholders to create proposed targets for those indicators.
 The majority of these targets are based on an analysis of internal and peer data (see Appendix A), as well as an environmental scan of labor market, transfer, and demographic trends (see Appendix B).
-While the targets were set in a thoughtful manner, the college may need to make adjustments if there is a sudden shift in economic or political conditions.
+While the targets were set in a thoughtful manner, the college may need to make adjustments if there is a sudden shift in economic or political conditions, especially for goals that were set numerically and not as a ratio (e.g. overall number of FAFSA applications completed as opposed to percentage of students who complete the FAFSA).